Mbappe gives wonderkid Cherki seal of approval but he must keep his feet on the ground | Goal.com

 Ben Arfa’s career choices and attitude failed to match his talent and he will be forgotten but for those who caught a tantalising glimpse of what might have been.

 It is a tale that Cherki should note.
-He may have the tools to reach the top, but as Garcia was so keen to stress, this is a young man who at this stage has simply got off the mark.
+He may have the tools to reach the top, but as Garcia was so keen to stress, this is a prodigious talent who has made a positive start to his career.